top of page

 The first approach was the hope that some master law, some grand theory of everything, would determine the precise value of every constant as a mathematical consequence of that law.
 Somehow, there's going to be this theory of everything and because this theory is true, every constant just has to happen to have its specific value.
 Now, although the realization of this dream seemed overly optimistic - because how could a qualitative law generate the precise values of all the constants - some scientists still held out hope.
 However, the discovery of fine tuning seems to fully undermine this approach.

 This approach would have to maintain that the numbers - which must exist purely because of a theoretical mathematical consequence from this theory of everything - happen to coincidentally also be the precisely fine tuned values necessary for the emergence of the complex ordered universe.
 It's a complete coincidence that whatever this law is, it dictates that these 25 numbers have to have the value they have, which coincidentally is the numbers you need to get atoms and molecules and stars and planets.
 There's no real reason why that should be the case.
 It's just a big-time coincidence.
 It doesn't make any sense!
 It's not explaining the relationship between the two.
-Physicist Frank Wilczek wrote in support of this point.
-Here's what he said:
+Physicist Frank Wilczek wrote the following in support of this point:

 It is logically possible that parameters determined uniquely by abstract theoretical principles just happen to exhibit all the apparent fine tunings required to produce, by a lucky coincidence, a universe containing complex structures.
 But that I think, really strains credulity.